AntonioTorres23/OpenGL_Notes/SSAO.md

 }
 ```

 Here `kernelSize` and `radius` are variables that we can use to tweak the effect; in this case a value of $64$ and $0.5$ respectively.
-For each iteration
+For each iteration we first transform the respective sample to view-space.
+We then add the view-space kernel offset sample to the view-space fragment position.
+Then we multiply the offset sample by `radius` to increase (or decrease) the effective sample radius of SSAO.

+Next we want to transform `sample` to screen-space so we can sample the position/depth value of `sample` as if we were rendering its position directly to the screen.